Business development

 Europe

-The Western European economy grew by 0.8% (2023: up 0.5%), slightly stronger than in the prior year.
+The Western European economy recorded positive growth overall of 1.5% in the reporting year (2024: up 1.0%) and was therefore above the prior-year level.
 Development in individual countries in Northern and Southern Europe was mixed.
-Due to falling inflation rates, the European Central Bank has lowered its key interest rates in four steps since June 2024.
-In 2024, the economies in Central and Eastern Europe reported a slight year-on-year increase in growth of 3.2% (2023: up 3.1%).
+Due to falling inflation rates, the European Central Bank has lowered its key interest rates in eight increments since June 2024.
+The economies in Central Europe recorded overall growth in 2025 that was slightly higher on average compared to the same period of the prior year, while growth in Eastern Europe was lower.

 North America excl.
 Mexico